Hamilton and North-Western Railway: Hamilton and North-Western

 In March 1872, the Hamilton and North-Western formed and announced their intention to build this second route, running from Hamilton to Barrie with a branch to Collingwood.
 Towns along the proposed routes gave up large bonuses to be selected as stops along the line.
-This included the city of Hamilton, who pledged $100,000 if the railway would run along Beach Strip, which they were developing as a recreational site.
+This included the city of Hamilton, which pledged $100,000 if the railway would run along Beach Strip, which they were developing as a recreational site.

-The announcement caused the Northern to begin plans for their own expansions in the area, approaching the same towns with offers to built new lines.
+The announcement caused the Northern to begin plans for their own expansions in the area, approaching the same towns with offers to build new lines.
 However, ill-will against the Northern was too strong, and by 1877 their plans to compete directly appear to have been abandoned.
 Some of the extensions planned during this period would be built, but they did not pass through the same route.

 Construction of the line began in 1874, but was almost immediately stopped due to the Panic of 1873 and the ensuing Long Depression.
 Work continued in fits and starts over the next year.
 The line reached Milton on 13 November 1876 where it met the Toronto and Hamilton Railway (by this time, part of the Great Western Railway) and Georgetown later that year, where it met the Toronto, Grey and Bruce Railway (part of the Grand Trunk).
 It reached Beeton (then known as Clarksville) in October 1877, and Barrie on the last day of the year.

 Construction of the branch to Collingwood was completed in 1878, with a station built on Walnut Street.
 The lines continued for a short distance past the station to the Collingwood Milling Company on the lakeshore, and there were plans to extend this onto a wharf with a large grain silo to compete with the Northern's on the east end of town.
 The Collingwood line officially opened for business on 1 January 1879, and ran its official inspection train on 16 January.

 In 1877, the H&NW bought and merged the operations of the H&LE.
 As part of the purchase, they completed the line to Port Dover in 1878.
 However, by this point the Port Dover and Lake Huron Railway (PD&LH) had built up most of the better spots in the port, so their line was forced to run on the east side of the Lynn River where they built a station.
 The two railways eventually came to an agreement to share the waterfront and the grain elevator and the H&NW built a bridge over the river to connect to the PD&LH.
 With the completion of the Collingwood and Port Dover portions in 1878, the network now provided a route that connected lakes Huron, Simcoe, Ontario and Erie.

 In 1884, the Silverbrook Tramway chartered to build a short connection westward from Tioga station to a lumber mill.